Security: a Many Pronged Word

 - The Ten Immutable Laws of Security

-So how do you keep prying eyes from your data?
-Encrypting data ensures that only the intended receiver of the data can understand
+How do you keep prying eyes away from your data?
+Encrypting data ensures that only the intended receiver of the

 - What is Encryption?

-- Properly store passwords with hashing and salt
+- Properly store Passwords with Hashing and Salts

 - Certificates, SSL, TLS and HTTPS